20 Awesome Places To Visit In Arizona: Famous Parks + Hidden Gems

 • Explore multiple parks around the city

-• Eat, drink and shop in Scottsdale before partying in Tempe
+• Eat, drink, shop and golf in Scottsdale before partying in Tempe

 • Explore museums in downtown Phoenix